Apollo Ghost Review

 This is good news if you’re looking for a fast performance scooter, but I’d advise a bit of caution when you first hop on the Ghost.
 Its 34 mph speed might not seem too exciting, but the way you get there could be more than you bargained for, especially if this is your first time riding.
 Ease your way into it, and once you’ve got the hang of the Ghost’s handling and rapid response, feel free to let it fly.

-Like the majority of Apollo scooters, the Ghost’s 52V 18.2Ah battery is filled with the brand’s favored Dynavolt cells and promises to deliver a maximum range of 39 miles.
+Like the majority of Apollo scooters, the Ghost’s 52V 18.2Ah battery is filled with the brand’s favoured Dynavolt cells and promises to deliver a maximum range of 39 miles.
 In the scooter world, you’ll only find this particular type of battery on models in the Apollo line — they’re more commonly used in electric motorcycles.

 Don’t let this put you off though — Dynavolt is capable of delivering a performance that’s on-par with industry-leading LG batteries and will serve up an impressive number of charging cycles.
 If you charge the Ghost an average of 3 times a week, you can expect the battery to last around 4 years before the performance will start to diminish.
 Impressive, huh?